 I opposed Tory tax credit cuts, making the Sheffield case against them.
 I wrote to the Treasury about the devastating impact of the cuts and urged the Government to reverse them.
 Belatedly George Osborne scrapped the plans.
 But the cuts will be implemented by stealth when universal credit comes in, replacing tax credits and other working-age benefits.
 I will continue to take a stand against Tory cuts to social security which risk pushing families into poverty.

 People who are out of work, often due to illness or disability, are hit hard by the Tories.
 I led a Commons debate on the pernicious effects of benefit sanctioning and met with Government Ministers.
 I urged the Government to respond to powerful evidence from Sheffield Citizens Advice about the negative effects of benefit sanctions, which make it harder for people to get back into work.
+I also brought Citizens Advice Sheffield to meet a Department for Work and Pensions Minister to discuss the impact of changes in disability benefits.

 I opposed the Government's cut of £30 a week to new claimants in the Employment Support Allowance (ESA) Work Related Activity Group (WRAG), people who are too sick or disabled to work.
 It’s even worse when we consider other benefit cuts, such as Local Housing Allowance changes and the Bedroom Tax.
 You can read my article on why the Government is letting down disabled people here.